 All students must register at the times indicated in the College calendar.
 Those who fail to register on the appointed dates will be charged a fee for late registration.
 Students may register for no more than eighteen credits in any one semester.
 Sixteen credits per semester for eight semesters (a total of 128 credits) are required for the baccalaureate degree and constitute the normal student course load.
 Students wishing to take more than eighteen credits in a given semester must have approval.
 This approval normally requires a minimum CGPA of a 3.0, the endorsement of the student's academic advisor or department chairperson, and the authorization of the appropriate dean in the Dean of the College's Office.
+A per credit Overload Fee will be applied to all credits over eighteen credits per semester.

 Students may not take more than 20 credits in any one semester.
 Academic work undertaken at other accredited collegiate institutions subsequent to enrollment at Saint Anselm must have the prior written approval of the Dean of the College or of the Registrar.
 Credit will be granted only for those courses which have been approved by the Registrar and for which a grade of "C" or better is earned.
 Students who complete fewer than sixteen credits per semester will be required to supplement their work by attendance at summer school or additional semester sessions.
 Unless otherwise indicated, each course is scheduled to meet the equivalent of three fifty-minute class "hours" per week.